Beal’s late heroics lift Wizards past Warriors 110-107

 Rui Hachimura added 22 points and five rebounds for the Wizards, who had lost 12 of 16.
 Robin Lopez scored a season-high 20.

 Beal was double-teamed nearly every time he touched the ball in the second half.
 He had missed nine of 15 shots and was 0 for 4 beyond the arc before making one in the left corner and getting fouled by Andrew Wiggins.

+“You have a bad game and things aren’t going your way, you always want something to uplift you.
+That was the moment for me,” Beal said.
+“It definitely boosted some confidence for me.
+I was just trying to make a play.”

 That came moments after Beal’s 3-point try at the top of the arc hit the front of the rim.
 He finished with 20 points and six assists.

+“Three-point lead with under 20 seconds to go, you have to close that game out,” Warriors coach Steve Kerr said.
+“Beal made a huge shot and we just couldn’t convert on the next play.
+Tough loss.
+We’re all going to lose sleep tonight.”

-Stephen Curry had 32 points, five assists and six rebounds for the Warriors, who have lost four of five.
+Curry had 32 points, five assists and six rebounds for the Warriors, who have lost four of five.
 Kelly Oubre Jr. scored 23 and James Wiseman added 18.

+Golden State went on an 8-0 run and was up 107-104 following two free throws by Curry before Beal’s shot at the end.

+“Tough loss, that’s all I have to say,” Wiseman said.
+“We should have won that game.”

 The Warriors didn’t lead until Oubre made consecutive 3s midway through the third.
 Wiggins followed with a short jumper to cap the 11-0 run.